 - The ins and outs of breeding for movesets is a guide dang it all on its own.
 Breeding can result in babies that know moves from their parents, which results in expanded move pools for most Pokémon.
 However, which moves can be inherited aren't told anywhere in the game.
 Some of them can be inferred (it's easy to figure out that you can breed Thunderbolt onto any Pokémon who can learn it via TM), some of them aren't that surprising (Mud Shot can be learned by an awful lot - but throwing mud around isn't the most mind-blowing technique), but some are positively mind-boggling (Aron, a Rock/Steel type that weighs over a hundred pounds and eventually evolves into something weighing nearly 800 pounds, can inherit a move called Aerial Ace, a Flying-type swallow-inspired move).
-Additionally, it's more likely than not that you'll discover that Pokémon whose parents both know any level-up moves will also know said level-up moves upon hatching (case in point: Magikarp being born knowing Tackle and/or Flail) completely by accident.
-On top of that, there's the rule that many guides overlook, in that a baby will inherit a level-up move if both parents know it.
+Additionally, it's more likely than not that you'll discover that Pokémon whose parents both know any level-up moves will also know said level-up moves upon hatching (for example, Magikarp being born knowing Tackle and/or Flail) completely by accident.
 Valuable for Pokémon with wildly divergent movelists upon level-up (like Seedot) or anyone looking to breed for Tournament Play (which sometimes imposes level restrictions, preventing you from acquiring moves via Level Grinding).